BFM Times

 What The Decentralized Internet Actually Offers

 Several sectors already show what Web3 can do.
-Decentralised finance platforms let people lend, borrow and trade without banks.
-These DeFi protocols operate 24/7 with no approval process and anyone with an internet connection can participate.
+Decentralized Internet finance platforms let people lend, borrow and trade without banks.
+These DeFi protocols operate 24/7 with no approval process and anyone with an Decentralized Internet connection can participate.

 Web1 vs Web2 vs Web3